KelsonT/USELESSFARGATE/README.md

 ## Description

 #1.
 Two files provided.
-Template and Role that can be used to deploy the tempate.
+Template and Role that can be used to deploy the template.

 #2.
 Optional - Create the role in IAM:Roles using the RoleToDeploy.json